 Below is a summary of our committee structure and membership information.
 To read more about any of the committees, click on committee names in the chart below.

-Under the authority of the management, the Executive Committee meets once a month.
+Under the authority of the CEO, the Executive Committee meets once a month.
 It ensures the operational direction of the Company, implements the strategy defined by the Board of Directors, checks the coherence of the actions taken by the operational business lines and business units, decides on the action plans and agrees on the budget.

 The biographies of the Executive Committee members are available in the following section: